 2 November 2021

 Utrecht University offers several MOOCs: Massive Online Open Courses.
 These allow you to explore scientific subjects from the comfort of your own home.
 As the name implies, these courses are free and open to everyone.
 Earlier this year Utrecht University and Exposome-NL launched a new MOOC: The Exposome - cracking the science about what makes us sick.
-As from November 2nd you can enroll in the fourth round of this course.
+As from February 7th you can enroll in the fifth round of this course.

 Exposome research requires transdisciplinary approaches.
 Therefore, this MOOC will be of interest to current and prospective students and researchers in the fields of public health, environmental health, life sciences, clinical medicine, geosciences, humanities, and social and behavioural sciences.

 Virissa Lenters (Assistant Professor at the Julius Center for Health Sciences and Primary Care, University Medical Center Utrecht)